beingyasirarfat/SaveWordExtension/README.md

 ```
 To use database :
 ```
-Paste The Vocabulary folder on root directory  of your localhost, Update the credentials, on the options page. or customize the settings properly as your needs fits.
+Paste The Vocabulary folder on root directory  of your localhost, add the path in the extension's options page Update the credentials[database user/password]. or customize the settings properly as your needs fits.
 `````